Why Daylesford should be your next Australian adventure

 Start as you mean to go on with what’s arguably Daylesford’s most talked about breakfast.
 The Dudley Boutique Hotel has a reputation for serving up a feast for the first meal of the day.
 Almost everything is sourced from local growers and producers: fresh fruits, yoghurt parfait, buttery eggs on straight-from-the-bakery bread.
 Tea comes in Royal Doulton pots and crystal platters lend the whole experience a wonderfully vintage air.

-If you have room for lunch, Sundays in Hepburn County tend to be market day.
+If you have room for lunch, Sundays in Daylesford tend to be market day.
 As well as fresh-from-the-harvest goodies for a picnic, you can pick up chutneys and preserves for suitcases.

 Top tip: bring a tote bag to the farmers’ markets – many are trying to move away from single-use plastics.